andreasewering/elmlightningtalk/README.md

 ### Styling

 Elm itself does not care how you style your HTML Elements.
-This project shows 3 common approaches: .css Files, css in Elm with [Elm-Css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest) and [Elm-UI](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/).
+This project shows 3 common approaches: .css Files, CSS in Elm with [Elm-CSS](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest) and [Elm-UI](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/).

 #### Css Files

-No surprise here: Write css files, include the classes in Elm with `Html.class`. [./src/Main.elm](./src/Main.elm) and [./src/Navbar.elm](./src/Navbar.elm) are styled this way as an example.
-In this case, you need a way to include your css in the bundle (seperately with link in index.html or as in this project, with webpack's style loader)
+No surprise here: Write CSS files, include the classes in Elm with `Html.class`. [./src/Main.elm](./src/Main.elm) and [./src/Navbar.elm](./src/Navbar.elm) are styled this way as an example.
+In this case, you need a way to include your CSS in the bundle (seperately with link in index.html or as in this project, with webpack's style loader)

 #### Elm-Css